waleko/PictureCrypt/README.md

 * [Exe with console](https://ci.appveyor.com/api/projects/waleko/picturecrypt/artifacts/src/PictureCrypt-console-setup.exe) (~ 19 MB)

 ## External use
-You can use ModelPC class separately from everything else, **except for QAESEncryption** (so /aes folder)
+You can use ModelPC class separately from everything else, but **you will need QAESEncryption class as well**.
+So you can just get src/app/model folder

 ### Use API
 ```cpp